jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 It is also possible to *isolate* any of the targets or move to two special targets too:

-1. `rescue`: Local file systems are mounted, there is no networking and only root user (*maintenance* mode)
+1. `rescue`: Local file systems are mounted, there is no networking, and only root user (*maintenance* mode)
-2. `emergency`: Only the root file system and in read only mode, No networking and only root (*maintenance* mode)
+2. `emergency`: Only the root file system and in read-only mode, No networking and only root (*maintenance* mode)
 3. `reboot`
 4. `halt`: stops all processes and halts CPU activities
 5. `poweroff`: like halt but also sends an ACPI shutdown signal (no lights!)